 In the event of retirement (as defined in the Plan), death, permanent disability, or termination of employment, the vested balance in the participant's account will generally be distributed to the participant or the participant's beneficiary in a single lump-sum cash payment.
 The portion of the participant's account invested in the PCA Common Stock Fund will be distributed in cash unless elected to be distributed in kind.
-Benefit payments are recorded when paid.
+In-service withdrawals of rollover contributions and related earnings and certain predecessor plan account balances, as defined, are available for any reason.